Sickle cell disease (skeletal manifestations)

 For a general discussion of sickle cell disease, please refer to sickle cell disease.

-- imaging findings include patchy areas of lucency with periostitis and soft tissue swelling of metacarpals or metatarsals which could be difficult to distinguish from osteomyelitis 4
+imaging findings include patchy areas of lucency with periostitis and soft tissue swelling of metacarpals or metatarsals which are difficult to distinguish from osteomyelitis 4

 - 1. Lonergan GJ, Cline DB, Abbondanzo SL.
 Sickle cell anemia.
 Radiographics.
 21 (4): 971-94.
 Radiographics (full text) - Pubmed citation

 - 2. Ejindu VC, Hine AL, Mashayekhi M et-al. Musculoskeletal manifestations of sickle cell disease.
 Radiographics.
 27 (4): 1005-21. doi:10.1148/rg.274065142 - Pubmed citation